 The name might be a little frightening, but a nasal endoscopy can be a very helpful procedure for those who suffer from recurrent, acute sinus issues.
 This quick and painless procedure will help determine what is causing your sinus issues and the best course of treatment.

 What happens during a Nasal Endoscopy?

-A nasal endoscopy is a quick, painless evaluation of the inside of your nose using a medical device called an endoscope.
+A nasal endoscopy is a quick, painless evaluation of the inside of your nose.
+For this procedure doctors use a medical device called endoscope.
 An endoscope is a thin, flexible tube lined with fiber optic cables for light and a video camera on the end to capture images.
 Before the procedure, you will be given some sort of topical decongestant, topical anesthetic, and numbing spray to widen the nasal passages and reduce discomfort.
 The nasal endoscopy usually takes 5-10 minutes, and explores the septum, turbinates, and opening of the sinuses.
 The images captured, along with any tissue samples that may be collected, will allow your doctor to determine what is causing your sinus problems.

 Why should you do it?

 A nasal endoscopy may be beneficial if you’re experiencing:

 - Recurrent sinus infections